alexrintt/gatsby-remark-dropcap/README.md

 ## Usage

-This is a subplugin of `gatsby-transformer-remark`!
+This is a local subplugin of `gatsby-transformer-remark` forked from [gatsby-remark-dropcap](https://www.gatsbyjs.com/plugins/gatsby-remark-dropcap/)!

 The usage is the same of [gatsby-remark-dropcap](https://www.gatsbyjs.com/plugins/gatsby-remark-dropcap/) but with an additional option: